hyperledger/aries-rfcs/features/0067-didcomms-diddoc-conventions/README.md

 ## Summary

-Explain the Did document conventions required to enable Did communications.
+Explain the DID document conventions required to enable DID communications.

 ## Motivation

-Standardization of these conventions is essential to promoting interoperability of Did communications.
+Standardization of these conventions is essential to promoting interoperability of DID communications.

 ## Tutorial

-### Did documents
+### DID documents

-A Did document is the associated data model to a Did, it contains important associated cryptographic information and a declaration of capabilities the Did supports.
+A DID document is the associated data model to a DID, it contains important associated cryptographic information and a declaration of capabilities the DID supports.

 Of particular interested to this RFC is the definition of [service endpoints](https://w3c-ccg.github.io/did-spec/#service-endpoints).
-The primary object of this RFC is to document the Did communication service type and describe the associated conventions.
+The primary object of this RFC is to document the DID communication service type and describe the associated conventions.

 ### Service Conventions

-As referenced above within the [Did specification](https://w3c-ccg.github.io/did-spec/#did-documents) lies a section called [service endpoints](https://w3c-ccg.github.io/did-spec/#service-endpoints), this section of the Did document is reserved for `any type of service the entity wishes to advertise, including decentralized identity management services for further discovery, authentication, authorization, or interaction`.
+As referenced above within the [DID specification](https://w3c-ccg.github.io/did-spec/#did-documents) lies a section called [service endpoints](https://w3c-ccg.github.io/did-spec/#service-endpoints), this section of the DID document is reserved for `any type of service the entity wishes to advertise, including decentralized identity management services for further discovery, authentication, authorization, or interaction`.

-When a Did document wishes to express support for Did communications, the following service definition is defined.
+When a DID document wishes to express support for DID communications, the following service definition is defined.

 ```json
 {